Topological insulators and K-theory: Topological index

-The topological index can be explicitly computed by the Chern character, which is a map from K-theory to de-Rham cohomology by the classical Chern--Weil theory.
-In a modern language, the topological index can be obtained by the pairing between KQ-homology and KQ-theory.
+In general, the topological index can be computed based on the Chern character, which is a map from complex K-theory to de-Rham cohomology by Chern--Weil theory.
+In the following subsections, we will see concrete realizations of the mod 2 topological index in 3d and 2d.